-The general public has a distorted view of where hazard reduction is relevant.
-In SW Victoria, the local newspapers are inundated with complaints about the lack of control of grass on roadsides, with the implication that this is the cause of fires (and particularly the horrific forest fires in eastern Australia).
-There has been no attempt by the authorities to provide the general public with factual information to counter the ignorant expressed opinion.
+The committee should be aware that the general public has a distorted view of where hazard reduction is relevant.
+In SW Victoria, the local newspapers are inundated with complaints about the lack of control of grass on roadsides, with the implication that this is the cause of fires (and particularly the horrific forest fires in eastern Australia.

-Roadside vegetation is one area that needs to be investigated, to get the facts.
-We believe that there is little evidence that roadside vegetation has been responsible for damaging fires.
+Roadside vegetation is one area that the committee should investigate, to get the facts.
+I believe that there is little evidence that roadside vegetation has been responsible for damaging fires.
 On the contrary, there is plenty of evidence in the Hamilton region that damaging fires have resulted from fires on farms (burning of animal carcases, welding, use of angle grinders, harvesting etc).
 And some of those fires have spread into Crown Lands and created considerable damage.
-There have been at least 5 instances in the past few years.
+I can think of at least 5 instances in the past few years.
 There is also evidence of fires starting from electricity poles, many of which are situated in paddocks and not roadside reserves.

+The committee should establish the facts and then publish them.
 The problem with the public's distorted view of causes of bush fires/grass fires (and their recommendation for fuel reduction as the sole answer) is that there is pressure to enforce regulations that cannot really have much impact on reducing the hazard on severe fire danger days and may well have serious negative impacts environmentally.